simonsfoundation/pipeline/README.md

 Almost every step in the pipeline is done via a *Makefile* (GNU make).
-These makefiles can be used on their own to accomplish common bioinformatics operations, or they can be stung together in a shell script to compose a pipeline. *Nextgen-pipeline* is well suited for processing large number of familiar cohorts, and has been used on a 205-family (685 exomes) collection at Simons Foundation.
+These makefiles can be used on their own to accomplish common bioinformatics operations, or they can be stung together in a shell script to compose a pipeline. *Nextgen-pipeline* is well suited for processing large number of familiar cohorts, and has been deployed on a 205-family (685 exomes) collection at Simons Foundation.

 ### From BAM files to de novo germline mutations